 Historic Wigwam Village No. 2 is one of only three surviving Wigwam Villages of the seven built around the country before 1950, It is listed on the National Register of Historic Places and is undergoing an extensive renovation to bring it back to its 1930s splendor and authenticity.
 Your patronage helps pay for ongoing restoration of the property in accordance with federal historical renovation regulations.

-He called them wigwams, but actually they look like the tepees or tipis.
-The difference is that wigwams were semi-permanent, dome-shaped structures that indigenous people built in the Northeast, while tepees were temporary, cone-shaped structures favored by the indigenous peoples in the Great Plains and Canadian Prairies of what is now North America.
-Kentucky’s indigenous peoples from the Cherokee, Chickasaw, Shawnee and Yuchi tribes did not live in tepees.
+He called them wigwams, but actually, they look like the teepees.
+The difference is that wigwams were semi-permanent, dome-shaped structures that indigenous people built in the Northeast, while teepees were temporary, cone-shaped structures favored by the indigenous peoples in the Great Plains and Canadian Prairies of what is now North America.
+Kentucky’s indigenous peoples from the Cherokee, Chickasaw, Shawnee, and Yuchi tribes did not live in teepees.

 Another of Redford’s missteps was the use of the wigwam motif in the first place.
 It was cultural appropriation: the use of an element or elements of one culture or identity by members of another culture or identity.
 Certainly, 84 years later, we as a society recognize this was just plain wrong.
 Whether Redford considered this is not known.
 But what is clear is that Redford was a businessman who thought he could get people into his motel by focusing on another facet of 1930s America — the romanticism of the West as a frontier and the emerging popularity of the automobile and motel, which made it affordable for just about anyone to find their own adventures.
 Redford’s wigwams recall an era when the journey was perhaps more exciting than the destination.
 In its application for listing on the National Register of Historic Places, Wigwam Village was described as: “one of the most historic forerunners of a practice now known as place-product-packaging the commercial use of architectural imagery by automobile service-oriented establishments along the American roadside.”

 “Clearly Redford had settled on the teepee design as a roadside attraction before he conceived of it as a home-away-from-home, which raises the question of the original meaning of Redford’s teepee.
-The contention of this article is that Wigwam Village teepees represent much more than shelter for a mobile population.
-They hold meanings that are multiple, fluid and complex. … Reflections upon the contemporary tourist encounter at Wigwam Village suggest that one reason for the surprisingly enduring appeal of this decidedly un-politically correct landscape is that tourists’ associations with the Village are turned inward on themselves and their own pasts and that nostalgia rather than exoticism is the dominant lure. … Wigwam Village capitalized on the appeal of kitschy roadside attractions and on Americans’ fascination with Native Americans.”
+This article contends that Wigwam Village teepees represent much more than shelter for a mobile population.
+They hold meanings that are multiple, fluid, and complex. … Reflections upon the contemporary tourist encounter at Wigwam Village suggest that one reason for the surprisingly enduring appeal of this decidedly un-politically correct landscape is that tourists’ associations with the Village are turned inward on themselves and their own pasts and that nostalgia rather than exoticism is the dominant lure. … Wigwam Village capitalized on the appeal of kitschy roadside attractions and Americans’ fascination with Native Americans.”

 “Personal satisfaction with the tepee motif most likely explains Redford’s persistent use of it, for there were not enough other motels in the area that unusual architecture was necessary to attract business.
 But Redford’s tepees doubtless did arrest the passerby’s attention just because they were an unexpected curiosity.
 They also lured some to stop because of their implied message or programmatic value.
 The teepee’s implied message was a promise of simple pleasure.
 Redford knew it and put up neon signs: ‘Eat and Sleep In A Wigwam.’
 Many asked if they could do just what the signs invited; and after their stay, some told the personnel at the motel that they had had fun.”